 Although breeding and birth may occur at any time during the year, there appears to be a broad spring-summer calving peak season.

 Newborn manatee calves are capable of swimming to the surface on their own and vocalize at or soon after they are born.

 Manatees are named for their slow meandering to graze on vegetation.
 They are non-territorial, non-aggressive and eat 6-8 hours a day; primarily feeding on grasses and aquatic plants.

 They spend the rest of their day socializing with other manatees as well as strengthening their curiosity.
 Manatees are inquisitive yet very docile.

 “Manatees are best described as semi-social.
 The basic social unit is a female and her calf.
 Groups of manatees gather and disperse casually.”

 A group of manatees is called an aggregation.
 When they are grouping, they are either sharing a large grazing location, in search of a Cow, or just meandering as a herd.

 They do tend to herd in the winter with other manatees in warmer and peaceful aquatic environments and disperse casually.

 While aggregating, they play games like follow-the-leader and they love to bodysurf.
 Their snout nuzzles and vocals are signs of friendly communication, similar to human hugging or shaking hands.

-How many Manatees are in existence in the United States?
+How many Manatees are in the United States?